 The fact that huge quantities of men can be destroyed before the species will notice is quite convenient.
-Because while one industrious milkman (or lecherous pharaoh) can keep the nurseries crowded, when it comes time for war, it’s all hands on deck.
+Because while one industrious milkman (or lecherous pharaoh) can keep the nurseries crowded, when it comes time for battle, it’s all hands on deck.
 This is where fluke number two kicks in: the stronger you are, the closer you’ll be to the front lines.

 I’m sure that increased upper body strength was a lifesaver in the wars of antiquity.
 But now, even the strongest soldier is powerless in the face of modern war machines.
 They don’t even have to be that modern, honestly: I don’t think anybody watched the Omaha beach landing in Saving Private Ryan, saw the MG-42 machine gun, “Hitler’s Buzzsaw”, in action, and thought: rip to ur grandpa but im different.